MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     ```

 3. Upload images with ftp (FileZilla) or even Lightroom!
-    - Upload the images from Step 1 to your Wordpress site e.g. with Filezilla.
+    - Upload the images from Step 1 to your WordPress site e.g. with Filezilla.
 Upload to the Sub-Folder `imgpath` (see table above) to
 ./wp-content/uploads/. `imgpath` could be any allowed folder name.
-Do not use the WP-standard folders, like ./wp-content/uploads/2020/12 or so.
+BUT: Do not use the WP-standard folders, like ./wp-content/uploads/2020/12 or ./wp-content/uploads/2021/Bilder_1 or so.
+This won't work.
         - Example:  ./wp-content/uploads/All_Albums/gallery1
     - Do not use 'thumb' or something like '4x5' or 200x150 or 150x150 (used regex: [0-9]x[0-9]) in the filename for the full-sized image.
 These files will be regarded as thumbnail and therefore ignored for the slider.